Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-18-choosing-audio-backend.md

     - GStreamer
 ---

+{% include alert info='This option was deprecated in *version 0.1.7*.
+The bug in Qt6/PyQt6 library that caused deadlock when using *FFmpeg* backend and led to the application hanging was fixed.
+Now, *FFmpeg* is used as a single possible framework for playing all the supported audio formats on all the supported platforms.' %}

+***Version 0.1.6***

 This option was introduced in *version 0.1.6* along with the support of *FFmpeg*, which has now been used by default.
 Before that, the native system backend (*Windows Media Foundation* on Windows, and *AVFoundation* on macOS) had been the only option.
 The Linux version, which also appeared in this release, uses *GStreamer* as the underlying framework.